Improving Autoencoder Training Performance for Hyperspectral Unmixing with Network Reinitialisation: Introduction

 \section{Introduction}

 Hyperspectral imaging (HSI) combines reflectance spectroscopy with image processing -- image pixels contain information about hundreds of spectral bands that can characterise chemical composition and properties of visible objects.
 In HSI the spectra of pixels are often a mixture of different substances~\cite{keshava2002unmixing}, as the sensor captures light reflected from nearby objects or aggregated from several sources due to the low spatial resolution.
-The task of hyperspectral unmixing (HU) is to reconstruct the original spectra of observed substances -- endmembers -- and their fractional mixture coefficients -- abundances.
-On one hand, HU facilitates further data analysis and improves classification results~\cite{Guo2021unmixing}.
+The task of hyperspectral unmixing (HU) is to reconstruct the original spectra of observed substances, called endmembers, and their fractional mixture coefficients, called abundances.
+On the one hand, HU facilitates further data analysis and improves classification results~\cite{Guo2021unmixing}.
 On the other hand, correlations between pixels and huge data volume resulting from the fact that every pixel can be treated as an example in a high-dimensional feature space, make neural networks particularly suitable models for HU.

-This is why, while a number of machine learning algorithms for HU based on statistical and geometric principles have been developed~\cite{Bioucas2012overview}, deep learning models seem to be the most promising solution, with autoencoders (AE) emerging as an architecture of choice.
-Examples include: a deep AE network~\cite{su2019DAEN} which is a sequence of stacked AE followed by a variational AE, generative and encoder models trained using pure pixel information~\cite{Borsoi2020generative} or EndNet architecture~\cite{ozkan2019endnet} with a loss function based on Kullback-Leibler divergence and the Spectral Angle Distance (SAD).
-Furthermore, deep convolutional autoencoders are also applied for the HU problem e.g.~\cite{Palsson2020convolutional}.
+Although a number of machine learning algorithms for HU based on statistical and geometric principles have been developed~\cite{Bioucas2012overview}, for the aforementioned reasons, deep learning models seem to be the most promising solution, with autoencoders (AE) emerging as an architecture of choice.
+Most prominent examples include: a deep AE network~\cite{su2019DAEN} which is a sequence of stacked AE followed by a variational AE, generative and encoder models trained using pure pixel information~\cite{Borsoi2020generative}, EndNet architecture~\cite{ozkan2019endnet} or deep convolutional autoencoders~\cite{Palsson2020convolutional}.

 One of key elements of training a neural model is a proper initialisation of weights, which prevents the phenomenon of vanishing or exploding gradients.
-Several weight initialisation methods have been introduced, e.g. in~\cite{glorot2010xavier} authors derive a solution based on the hypothesis of linear activations while in~\cite{He2015rectifiers} a method dedicated for rectifier nonlinear functions and deep architectures is proposed.
+Several weight initialisation methods have been introduced, e.g.~\cite{glorot2010xavier,He2015rectifiers}.
 However, while those methods are derived from examining gradient flow principles, they are usually applied without verification of the quality of initial weights.
-As a result, when training fails there is no way of knowing if the failure results from a combination of training data and hyperparameter choice, or a bad initialisation.